Miciah/openshift-extras/admin/load-balancer/README.md

 unspecified to disable the monitor functionality.

-Set `MONITOR_UP_CODE` to the code that indicates that a pool member is up, or leave `MONITOR_UP_CODE` unset to use the default value of "1."
+Set `MONITOR_UP_CODE` to the code that indicates that a pool member is up, or leave `MONITOR_UP_CODE` unset to use the default value of "1".

-Set `MONITOR_TYPE` to either "http-ecv" or "https-ecv" depending on whether you want to use HTTP or HTTPS for the monitor, leave `MONITOR_TYPE` unset to use the default value of "http-ecv."
+Set `MONITOR_TYPE` to either "http-ecv" or "https-ecv" depending on whether you want to use HTTP or HTTPS for the monitor, leave `MONITOR_TYPE` unset to use the default value of "http-ecv".

-Set `MONITOR_INTERVAL` to the interval at which the monitor will send requests, or leave `MONITOR_INTERVAL` unset to use the default value of "10."
+Set `MONITOR_INTERVAL` to the interval at which the monitor will send requests, or leave `MONITOR_INTERVAL` unset to use the default value of "10".

-Set `MONITOR_TIMEOUT` to the monitor's timeout for its requests, or leave `MONITOR_TIMEOUT` unset to use the default value of "5."
+Set `MONITOR_TIMEOUT` to the monitor's timeout for its requests, or leave `MONITOR_TIMEOUT` unset to use the default value of "5".

 As with `POOL_NAME` and `ROUTE_NAME`, `MONITOR_NAME` and `MONITOR_PATH` both can
 contain `%a` and `%n` formats, which are expanded the same way.
 Unlike